Skip to main content

 • gas, electricity, refrigeration and steam, and telephone service;

-• selected services;
+• certain services;

 • food and beverages sold by restaurants, taverns, and caterers;

-• hotel occupancy; and
+• hotel and short-term rental unit occupancy; and

 • certain admission charges and dues.